VladChira/BarChartLesson/Step2/Step2.md

 Fortunately, the dataset provided here is ready for us to use, no cleaning up needed.
 Still, if you use a different dataset, you might have to do some cleaning up.
 This process is outside the scope of this lesson.

 ## Looking at the dataset
-If we open up our .csv file in a Spreadsheet editor like Google Docs or Microsoft Excel, we notice that it's just a big table with over 1500 lines and 16 rows of text.
+If we open up our .csv file in a Spreadsheet editor like Google Sheets or Microsoft Excel, we notice that it's just a big table with over 1500 lines and 16 rows of text.
 <p align="center"><img src="csv_in_spreadsheet.png" width="800"></p>
 <p align="center">Part of the .csv file opened as a spreadsheet</p>